When is the next crewed launch to space?

 When is the next crewed launch?

-The next launch that will carry a crew to space will be SpaceX’s Crew-3 mission for NASA’s Commerical Crew program.
+The next launch that will carry a crew to space will be SpaceX’s Crew-3 mission for NASA’s Commerical Crew program on October 31st.

 Crew